erntTt94/API---error-h-validation/README.md

 /  - Welcome message

 GET - /items - get all items

+GET - /items/:id - get a specific item

-POST - /items - to create a new item  | can be tested via Postman
+POST - /items - to create a new item

+PUT - /items/:id - update a specific item

+DELETE - /items/:id - delete a specific item

+Everything can be tested via Postman...